DafyddLlyr/fcc_tribute_page/readme.md

 * **User Story #7:** I should see an a element with a corresponding `id="tribute-link"`, which links to an outside site that contains additional information about the subject of the tribute page.

-* **User Story #8:** The `img` element should responsively resize, relative to the width of its parent element, without exceeding its original size.
+* **User Story #8:** The `img` element should responsively resize, relative to the width of its parent element, without exceeding its original size.g

 * **User Story #9:** The `img` element should be centered within its parent element.